aammd/Habitat_Filtering/MS/OrgSize.md

 ## Introduction

-When can we predict species composition from environmental conditions?
-This relationship is important to understand, because different species compositions may perform different functions.
-If different environments cause different species compositions, then as the global environment changes, species will also change [@Hooper2012;@Gilman2010].
-However, it appears that  not all species are equally sensitive to the same environmental conditions [@Farjalla2012].
-This relationship is complicated by dispersal -- different groups of organisms disperse to different degrees, affecting how well their distribution match the environment.
-Are there general principles which would allow us to predict when species composition depends on the environment?
-We test the hypothesis that the strength of this relationship is positively correlated with the overall size of organisms: that is, environmental conditions have a stronger effect on in larger- bodied macroscopic organisms, and a weaker signal in smaller-bodied microscopic organisms.

-How much variation in community composition is related to the environment depends on the process of community assembly.
-Models of community assembly describe how local communities are assembled from the regional species pool;
-these have been organized [@Vellend2010b;@Nemergut2013a;@Lessard2012] into four distinct processes: speciation, dispersal, selection and drift.
-In this framework, speciation populates the regional pool, dispersal refers to the arrival of species into a local community, “selection” to differences among species in their response to environment or other species, and “drift” to changes in species abundances resulting from stochastic demographic processes.
-These four processes together can describe all of the contemporary models of community ecology; providing a framework for assessing whether differences in dispersal or differences in selection drive community structure [@Vellend2010b;@Hanson2012;@Chase2011] For example, neutral theory assumes all individuals of all species are equivalent, and so is based on dispersal, drift and speciation alone [@Weiher2011;@Alonso2006;@Chave2004].
-Because neutral theory excludes ecological selection, it predicts that spatial patterns in species composition are largely uncorrelated with the underlying environment.
-In a niche-based framework, species are able to coexist if they possess traits which permit them to colonize and persist in a habitat, and if they are sufficiently different from other species to allow coexistence [@Chase2003].
-Because species often differentiate their niches on the basis of environmental tolerance, niche theories generally predict a close coupling of species composition with the underlying environment (except where species interactions modify these distributions, [@Vellend2014])

-As neutral and niche theory make different predictions about the strength of environmental correlations with species composition, numerous studies have examined such correlations in the hopes of determining whether niche or neutral paradigms are the better descriptor of communities.
-Rather than a universal pattern, such studies have instead revealed a wide spectrum of correlation strengths between environment and communities.
-Although there has been some attempt to understand this variation in terms of differences between environments [@Peres-Neto2006], there has been much less consideration of the role of biological differences between organisms.

 One of the most profound differences between organisms is in their body size.
-Macroscopic (> 1mm) and microscopic (< 1 mm) animals differ in population
+Macroscopic (> 1mm) and microscopic (< 1 mm) animals differ in population size,
-size, population growth rates, physiological pathways, morphological complexity, genome size, mechanisms of gene transfer, and modes of dispersal.
+population growth rates, physiological pathways, morphological complexity, genome size, mechanisms of gene transfer, and modes of dispersal.
 These biological properties of organisms are in turn expected to affect rates of speciation, dispersal, selection and drift -- the four processes underlying community assembly.
+In this framework, speciation populates the regional pool, dispersal refers to the arrival of species into a local community, “selection” to differences among species in their response to environment or other species, and “drift” to changes in species abundances resulting from stochastic demographic processes.
+These four processes together can describe all of the contemporary models of community ecology; providing a framework for assessing whether differences in dispersal or differences in selection drive community structure [@Vellend2010b;@Hanson2012;@Chase2011].
 It is therefore likely that communities composed of either macroscopic and microscopic animals differ in the way in which they are assembled.

 If microscopic and macroscopic communities are assembled by different processes, we would expect to see difference in their distribution.
 Indeed, this is often the case.
 Microscopic organisms are often globally distributed, while macroscopic organisms have more geographically restricted distributions.
 Even within landscapes, there is some evidence that microscopics organisms respond less to environmental or elevational gradients than macroscopic organisms [@Farjalla2012;@Fierer2011].
 However, while such differences in distribution suggest that the suite of processes underlying community assembly differ between micro- and macroscopic organisms, it is difficult to determine which process is driving this difference.
 There are two possible mechanisms that may make communities of smaller organisms more widely distributed.
 First, smaller organisms could have larger environmental tolerances, allowing them to occupy broader fundamental niches.
 Second, smaller organisms could have greater dispersal abilities, allowing them to reach more habitats.

 <!--Bryant J et al 2008 pnas show bacteria and plants have different patterns over an elevational gradient – but both respond-->
 <!--Wang, J., Soininen, J., Zhang, Y., Wang, B., Yang, X. and Shen, J. (2012), Patterns of elevational beta diversity in micro- and macroorganisms.
 Global Ecology and Biogeography, 21: 743–750. doi: 10.1111/j.1466-8238.2011.00718.x-->